DPons97/Reimagined-octo-spork/README.md

 The ROS system's architecture is based on one SERVER (in our case the Jetson-TX2) and one or more CLIENTS / NODES (Odroid XU4 or any linux pc).<br>
 Every client connects to the server sending his planimetry information (his node's ID and his neighbours' IDs) and waits for new instructions to be executed.<br>
 Client nodes relay on a text file to match the instruction ID received from the server with an actual executable that it can run in a new process.
 In this way the client side is easy to customize (more on that later...).
-The server communicates every node an "idle" operation that is, in our case, a *Background subtraction* process. <br><br>
+Everytime a client connects to the server, the latter updates the planimetry of the system and communicates the node an "idle" operation that is, in our case study, a *Background subtraction* process. <br>
+When a client ends it's idle operation it comunicates the termination (and a result, if present) to the server.
+The server then decides which task to assign to the client.
+The server also stores all the PID of the processes running on clients.
+In this way, when necessary, it can tell a client to stop a certain process.

+<br><br>
 **NB**: If you are not into detection and tracking systems, there still is something for you.
 Just skip the next paragraphs and go to *Customizing ROS.* <br><br>

 ![](./Concept.svg)